 The letter ended: “UCT’s Faculty of Health Sciences, a leading research institution in Africa, has a reputation for research excellence to uphold.
 Above all, our research must be socially responsible.
 We have therefore taken the unusual step of distancing ourselves from the proponents of this diet.”

-Clearly, their goal was to prove I’m deluded and dangerous.
-Rather than attacking the science, they attacked me personally and said I was practising junk science.
+Clearly, their goal was to prove that I’m deluded and dangerous.
+Rather than attacking the science, they attacked me personally .
+They said that I was practising junk science.

 Are they right, or am I right?
 We can’t both we right.

-I will present the evidence to show that my opinion is scientifically based, does not break the rules of good science, I have a right to that opinion, and my critics are the ones who are practising junk science, and endangering people’s health.
+I will present the evidence to show that my opinion is scientifically based, does not break the rules of good science.
+I will show that I have a right to that opinion.
+And I will show that my critics are the ones who are practising junk science and endangering people’s health.
 They don’t understand causation science, hazard ratios, and insulin resistance.

 The key problem is both sides believe the facts sit with them.

-At the first international Low-Carb, High-Fat Summit in Cape Town, we spent three days discussing evidence for and against low-carb, high-fat diets to treat insulin resistance.
+At the first international low-carb, high-fat summit in Cape Town, we spent three days discussing evidence for and against LCHF diets to treat insulin resistance.

 That’s not correct.